 - You’re going to need to connect voice, video, data, wireless access, access control, security, surveillance, building environmental and building automation inside buildings and across extended campus.
 That means interoperating with multiple manufacturers versions of IP voice and analog POTS voice, as well as IP video (all types of enterprise video) and RF overlay video option – this is no easy task for POL equipment providers and one needs years of experience to do this properly!

-- For example, if you use audio over IP/Ethernet network, then you will need Dante (Digital Audio Network Through Ethernet) support.
-Dante is uncompressed, multi-channel, low-latency digital audio over Ethernet via Layer-3 IP packets.
-Dante is the leading audio networking solution that has been accepted pro-audio AV users for their digital audio technology for live sound, broadcast, recording and public address.
+- For example, if you use audio over IP/Ethernet network, then you will need Dante (Digital Audio Network Through Ethernet) and/or CobraNet support.
+Dante and CobraNet are uncompressed, multi-channel, low-latency digital audio over Ethernet via Layer-3 IP packets.
+Dante and CobraNet represent the leading audio networking solutions that have been accepted pro-audio AV users for their digital audio technology for live sound, broadcast, recording and public address.

 Must Have Mission Critical / Reliability (Ultra High Availability Network)